The Invisible Braces Race

 Your orthodontist will install customized invisible braces during a consultation.

-Invisalign: The aligners are made from moulds or impressions of your teeth that were taken during a previous visit to your orthodontist.
+Invisalign: The aligners are made from molds or impressions of your teeth that were taken during a previous visit to your orthodontist.
 The number of aligners you will need throughout the treatment depends on your treatment plan.

 An aligner is usually switched every two weeks.
 You may be given enough aligners to last about 6 to 8 weeks before following up with your specialist.
 Adjustment to your teeth or braces may be done during these visits.
 Additional aligners may be made from new impressions to refine your results.